 Here’s how emergency dental implants work:

-First, Dr. Dean will extract the tooth or tooth remnants that have been damaged.
+First, Dr. Dean will extract the damaged tooth or tooth remnants.
 We offer a variety of sedation dentistry techniques for your comfort.
 Immediately following the tooth removal, Dr. Dean will surgically place the dental implant in the empty tooth socket during the same appointment.

-We will place a temporary tooth restoration, such as a dental crown, that has been color-matched to your natural smile.
+We will place a temporary tooth restoration, such as a dental crown, color-matched to your natural smile.
 While your implants are healing, you will wear the temporary restoration so that your smile looks and functions great during the healing process.
-It’s that easy, and fast!
-After the implant has completely fused with the bone creating a stable foundation, you will return to your general dentist for a permanent tooth replacement.
+It’s that easy and fast!
+After the implant completely fuses with the bone, creating a stable foundation, you will return to your general dentist for a permanent tooth replacement.

 Why Choose Dr. Dean For Emergency Dental Implants?

-Our office focuses exclusively on treatments like dental implant placement therefore we are specially equipped to successfully handle all sorts of cases, including emergencies where dental implant placement is required.
+Our office focuses exclusively on treatments like dental implant placement, so we are specially equipped to handle all sorts of cases, including emergencies.

 Emergency Dental Implants FAQs